 Elderly Welfare Programs in the Former Soviet Union

-More than 200,000 elderly Jews in the former Soviet Union (FSU) struggle for daily survival, unable to afford even the most basic necessities, such as food, rent or heating fuel.
+We are providing vital care to more than 78,000 vulnerable elderly Jews in the former Soviet Union (FSU) who struggle for daily survival, unable to afford even the most basic necessities, such as food, rent or heating fuel.
 Many of them have lost their pensions, their savings and even their homes.
 Most of them have no living relatives to turn to.

 Our overseas partner, the American Jewish Joint Distribution Committee, has set up Hesed (welfare) centers across the vast regions of the FSU to help these frail seniors.
 The centers provide food packages, hot meals or food cards to those who are hungry.
 They also provide medicines and medical care for the sick and distribute items such as heating fuel and blankets to ensure survival and comfort during frigid winters.